Deploy the OceanBase Database Java SDK

 devdeps-java-extensions RPM package:

-Deploy the HDFS.so dynamic library
+Deploy and configure the HDFS.so dynamic library

-Download the devdeps-hdfs-sdk RPM package.
+Obtain the devdeps-hdfs-sdk RPM installation package.

-- For Community Edition users, visit the OceanBase Image page, click the
+- For Community Edition users, click the

 sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-xxxxx.xxx.xxx.rpmHere is an example:

-sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-112024123116.el7.x86_64.rpmCheck whether the installation is successful.
+sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-112024123116.el7.x86_64.rpmCheck whether the installation meets the expected results.

 The